nathanjbutler/nathanjbutler/README.md

 - 👋 Hi, I’m @nathanjbutler.
-A final year Computing student at Manchester Metropolitan University.
-I'm currently looking for graduate roles, I'm open to learn any framework needed :)
+A Computing Graduate from Manchester Metropolitan University.
+I'm currently looking for graduate roles.)

 - I can be contacted through <a href="https://www.linkedin.com/in/nathanjbutlerr/"> LinkedIn</a> and can be emailled at nathanjbutler793@gmail.com